Optimal Control of Fluid Restless Multi-armed Bandits: A Machine Learning Approach: FRMABPs

 Typically, the method starts with $\bm{J}^0 = \bm{I}$, the identity matrix.
 Also, when we compute the trajectory starting from $t = 0$, we choose a small step size $\delta$ and proceed by incrementally adding $\delta$ to $t$ until reaching $T$.
 The details of the algorithm are provided in Algorithm \ref{alg:shooting}.

+Note that Algorithm \ref{alg:shooting} assumes that, for a given instance, the number of subintervals $S$ is finite, i.e., there is no chattering.
+If Algorithm \ref{alg:shooting} terminates under this assumption, the resulting trajectory is still guaranteed to satisfy the PMP conditions.

 \begin{remark} In general, shooting methods are known to be vulnerable to numerical instability.
-This instability occurs primarily because the shooting methods involve computing the trajectories of $\bm{x}(\cdot),\bm{y}(\cdot)$, which often require numerical approximations of the solutions to differential equations \citep{Diek76, khal92, StoerJ2013ItNA}.
-However, for the models with affine and quadratic dynamics discussed in this work, no approximation is required because closed-form expressions of $\bm{x}(\cdot),\bm{y}(\cdot)$ exist, given some initial values.
+This instability occurs primarily because the shooting methods involve computing the trajectories of $\bm{x}(\cdot),\bm{y}(\cdot)$, which often requires numerical approximations of solutions to differential equations \citep{Diek76, khal92, StoerJ2013ItNA}.
+However, for the models with affine and quadratic dynamics discussed in this work, no approximation is required because closed-form expressions for $\bm{x}(\cdot),\bm{y}(\cdot)$ exist over any interval with a constant control, given initial values.
 This advantage reduces the risk of numerical errors and enhances the reliability and accuracy of the shooting method. \end{remark}